decaf-dev/obsidian-note-splitter/README.md

 ## Settings

+### Folder path

+Folder to save the split notes to.
+The default is `note-splitter`.

+Setting this field to an empty string will save split notes to the same folder as the original note.

 ### Delimiter

 The delimiter to split by can be configured in the plugin settings.
 The default delimiter is a new line `\n`.

+### Use content as title

+If enabled, use the first line of the split section as the name for new notes, handling any name collisions automatically.
+If disabled, a timestamp is used.

+Disabled by default.

+### Delete original

+If enabled, the original note will be deleted after the split.

+Disabled by default.